-This simple anchovy caper salsa is one that we use regularly in the house.
-Drizzled over tomatoes, used on top of bruschetta or over some pulled lamb and polenta – recipe coming soon!!
-It’s quick to make and adds BAGS of flavour to many dishes.
+This simple anchovy steak sauce is one that we use regularly in the house.
+What's even better is it's not just a steak sauce!
+Imagine (or do have it!) drizzled over tomatoes, used on top of bruschetta or over some pulled lamb and polenta - recipe coming soon!!
+It's quick to make and adds BAGS of flavour to many dishes.

 Made from a mixture of fresh parsley, bright acidity that lemon brings, an umami kick from anchovies, salinity from the capers and a touch of spice from garlic it’s quick to whip up and goes down even quicker!!